 - Play by the rules

-To follow the rules and regulations
+To follow the established guidelines or regulations

 - Pop quiz